PBCAR/PThelper_Archive/README.md

 Pmax -- The price associated with the maximum total expenditure

-!!
-Elasticity -- Measures sensitivity of consumption to increases in cost
+Alpha -- Rate of change constant in consumption relative to price

 ## i) Pre-Processing